r00t-3xp10it/trojanizer/README.md

     us to execute a program/command before the extraction/execution of the two files.
     To activate the Presetup funtion: [ settings -> PRE_SETUP=ON ]

-   **'This tool will not build real trojans, but from target perpective it will behave like one'** (execute the payload in background, while the legit application also executes in foreground).
+   **'This tool will not build real trojans, but from target perpective it will behave like one'**<br />
+   (execute the payload in background, while the legit application also executes in foreground).